-To add to this, sports betting in Massachusetts has been legalized.
-This means that a Massachusetts gambling tax will be put into place.
-All gamblers should factor in any tax obligations that may come with the gambling wins with MA sportsbooks, as well as on casino and lottery wins.
+All gamblers should consider tax obligations that may come after claiming Massachusetts sportsbook promos, as well as taxes that may come from casino and lottery wins.
 We’re going to answer some specific Massachusetts gambling tax questions, as well as some questions on federal taxes.

 Massachusetts taxes gambling income at 5%, the same rate they tax all ordinary income.
-It's a tax on your total gambling winnings, not on any particular win.
+Whether you bet at Caesars Sportsbook Massachusetts or any other sportsbook, this is a tax on your total gambling winnings, not on any particular win.
 And it's important to note that this is on top of Federal taxes on gambling winnings.
 Those are classified as “other” income but effectively taxed at the same rate as the taxes on your “regular” income.

 A Massachusetts taxpayer can claim and report gambling wins for taxes in Massachusetts by filling out Schedule X on the state income tax form.
+That includes winnings from online sportsbooks, in-person sportsbooks, state casinos or horse racing.
 Specifically, you fill out Line 3, “Other gambling winnings (sources other than Massachusetts state lottery)”.
 Once you have the amount, you also add it to Line 9 on your state of Massachusetts tax return.

 You are also responsible for federal taxes on gambling winnings in Massachusetts.
 To do that, fill out Schedule 1 for “Additional Income and Adjustments to Income”.
 Enter your gambling income on Line 8b.
 You can also enter any deductions associated with gambling income including gambling losses up to the amount of your gambling winnings.